 2 – Tap inside that text field.

-3 – Touch and hold the little keyboard icon that’s located in the lower-right corner of the onscreen keyboard.
+3 – Touch and hold the little keyboard icon, then slide your finger until the keyboard splits.

 That’s all there is to it.
 Your iPad’s on-screen keyboard should now be split into two parts, with one part on each side of the screen.

 If you ever decide to make the keyboard whole again simply follow the steps below:

 1 – Tap inside a text field.